FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/compute_interface_attach_v2.md

 The following arguments are supported:

 * `region` - (Optional) The region in which to create the interface attachment.
   If omitted, the `region` argument of the provider is used.
 Changing this creates a new attachment.

 * `instance_id` - (Required) The ID of the Instance to attach the Port or Network to.

 * `port_id` - (Optional) The ID of the Port to attach to an Instance.
-   _NOTE_: This option and `network_id` are mutually exclusive.
+  This option and `network_id` are mutually exclusive.

 * `network_id` - (Optional) The ID of the Network to attach to an Instance.
 A port will be created automatically.
-   _NOTE_: This option and `port_id` are mutually exclusive.
+  This option and `port_id` are mutually exclusive.

 * `fixed_ip` - (Optional) An IP address to assosciate with the port.
-   _NOTE_: This option cannot be used with port_id.
+  This option cannot be used with port_id.
 You must specifiy a network_id.
   The IP address must lie in a range on the supplied network.

 ## Attributes Reference